junxit/us-congress-bills-117/metadata.md

 - 2021-11-02 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 397 - 25 (Roll no. 342). (text: 11/1/2021 CR H6043)
 - 2021-11-02 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 397 - 25 (Roll no. 342).(text: 11/1/2021 CR H6043)
 - 2021-11-03 — Received in the Senate and Read twice and referred to the Committee on Indian Affairs.
+- 2021-11-17 — Committee on Indian Affairs.
+Hearings held.
+Hearings printed: S.Hrg.
+117-115.
+- 2022-04-06 — Committee on Indian Affairs.
+Ordered to be reported without amendment favorably.
+- 2022-06-23 — Committee on Indian Affairs.
+Reported by Senator Schatz without amendment.
+With written report No. 117-126.
+- 2022-06-23 — Committee on Indian Affairs.
+Reported by Senator Schatz without amendment.
+With written report No. 117-126.
+- 2022-06-23 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 431.